Table of Contents

 Building Footprints and Digital Elevation Models

-NYC maintains a high‑resolution building footprint layer (circa 2024) that includes building height, number of floors, and footprint geometry.
-When combined with LiDAR‑derived digital elevation models, analysts can compute building volumes and track changes in skyline density.
-The NYC DoITT Building Footprints dataset is updated regularly and is indispensable for 3D growth modeling.
+NYC maintains a high-resolution building footprint layer that includes attributes such as building height, number of floors, and detailed geometry.
+When combined with LiDAR-derived Digital Elevation Models (DEMs), analysts can compute three-dimensional building volumes, providing insights into skyline density, shadow impacts, and urban morphology.

 American Community Survey (ACS) – Census Tracts